Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Introduction

 \subsection{Organization}

-In Section \ref{sec:Weighted-Projective-Spaces} we recall and prove some facts about weighted projective spaces, focusing on morphisms between weighted projective spaces and heights defined on weighted projective spaces.
+In Section \ref{sec:Weighted-Projective-Spaces} we recall and prove some facts about weighted projective stacks, focusing on morphisms between weighted projective stacks and heights defined on weighted projective stacks.
 In Section \ref{sec:Geometric-Sieve} we prove several results for counting points on affine spaces over number fields satisfying prescribed local conditions.
-In Section \ref{sec:WPROJ} we prove our results for counting points of bounded height on weighted projective spaces.
-This is where we prove Theorem \ref{thm:weighted-proj} and Theorem \ref{thm:WProjTwisted}.
+In Section \ref{sec:WPROJ} we prove our results for counting points of bounded height on weighted projective stacks.
+This is where we prove Theorem \ref{thm:WProjFin} and Theorem \ref{thm:WProjTwisted}.
 In Section \ref{sec:EC} we apply the results of Section \ref{sec:WPROJ} to count points of bounded height on genus zero modular curves.
 This is where we prove our results for counting elliptic curves with prescribed level structures, Theorem \ref{thm:EllipticCount} and Theorem \ref{thm:EllipticTwistCount}.